-Have you ever had a friend, a good friend, who was so different from you that it seemed impossible to shop for them?
+Have you ever had a friend, a good friend, who was so different from you that it seemed impossible to shop for?
 Camper friends are fabulous and all, but if you are not an outdoor enthusiast yourself, it’s normal for you to have no clue what would even constitute a good gift.

 Don’t worry, you aren’t alone.
 You’re going to get the help you need in this article as we regale you with tales of the best gift ideas for campers for every outdoor enthusiast in your life.

 There are all kinds of camping gear available on the market today, and to those who are not used to telling the difference between them, they may all seem equally useful or of equal quality, but that’s not true.
 There are many low-quality camping gear out there in the sense that they are heavy, difficult to pack, difficult to use or clean, and not durable enough.
 We will help you eliminate the options that your camper friend will find as burdens so you’re left only with ones that they will happily receive and use often for many years to come.

 Read on for a miniature buyer’s guide, taking you through some possible considerations when trying to buy the perfect pi-day gift for your snow-camping fraternity brother.
 Then we’ll get you started on your search for a few choice gift ideas, telling you everything you need to know to nab the perfect gift and “wow” your friend.